R-Bot: An LLM-based Query Rewrite System: The Overview of

 \hi{Offline Rewrite Evidence Preparation.} This stage aims to extract rewrite \QAs from the Web and rewrite rule specifications from rewrite codes and database documents, subsequently storing them in \QA repository and rule specification repository, respectively.
-These resources will be utilized to assist in rewriting an online SQL query.
-Note that rewrite rule specifications are more general that can be applied to multiple SQL queries.
-In contrast, rewrite \QAs are usually specific and are applied to a particular SQL query.
+Rewrite rule specifications are general and apply to multiple SQL queries, while rewrite \QAs are specific and pertain to individual queries.
+These resources assist in rewriting an online SQL query {by guiding \llm-based selection of rewrite rules, without compromising the SQL equivalence inherently ensured by the rules.}

 We extract rewrite rule specifications from two types of resources. $(i)$ Database menus and documents.
 Given that query rewrite evidence is often dispersed across various documents, sections, and paragraphs, it becomes necessary to aggregate these evidences from diverse sources through semantic clustering and distill them into a coherent rewrite rule; $(ii)$ Rule codes.
 Considering the complexity of the code, characterized by its intricate nested calls, we employ a hierarchical strategy to streamline the code from simple to complex.
 This approach involves initially summarizing straightforward functions, followed by recursively summarizing more complex functions.
 In this process, symbol references are clarified using functions that have already been summarized.
 Ultimately, this method results in a concise summary of the overall rule code, effectively condensing the rule into a simplified format.